 For more information contact:

-- Blaine Chartrand, program head, BioScience Technology, School of Animal and BioSciences
+- Blaine Chartrand, program head, BioScience Technology, School of Natural Resources and Built Environment

 From forestry to tourism, from First Nations to park users—we all enjoy Saskatchewan’s natural resources.
 Applied Research offers services to complement projects that seek to understand and protect the natural world around us.
 These services harness the academic expertise and leading-edge technology that exemplify Saskatchewan Polytechnic's Natural Resources programs.